 NOTE 2—A BSS transitioning STA’s IEEE 802.1X Supplicant can initiate preauthentication by sending an EAPOL-Start PDU (in one or more EAPOL-Start frames) via its old AP, through the DS, to a new AP.

-If a STA's MLME-SCAN.confirm primitive finds another AP within the ESS of which the STA is a member that advertises support for 802.1X authentication in its RSNXE, a STA may signal its Supplicant to use IEEE Std 802.1X-2020(#Ed) to authenticate with that AP (see 12.14.4 (IEEE 802.1X authentication utilizing Authentication frames)).
+If a STA's MLME-SCAN.confirm primitive finds another AP within the ESS of which the STA is a member that advertises support for IEEE(#1181) 802.1X Authentication Utilizing Authentication frame(#1399) in its RSNXE, a STA may signal its Supplicant to use IEEE Std 802.1X-2020(#Ed) to authenticate with that AP (see 12.14.4 (IEEE 802.1X authentication utilizing Authentication frames)).

 If a STA receives an IEEE 802.1X message, it delivers this to its Supplicant or Authenticator, which may initiate a new IEEE 802.1X authentication.